 Are you craving the palpable, enveloping solitude of the winter woods, when you only hear the wind whisper and your heart beat?
 Don’t let icy, snow-packed trails stop your forest bathing.
 When you can’t float in deeper snow with a snowshoe but want secure traction use crampons.
 There’s no such thing as bad weather, only inappropriate clothing.
 Here are some tips.

-Rough conditions and scant snow on popular hiking trails around the Inn at Wawanissee Point www.innatwawanisseepoint.com from the recent rain and heavy traffic can ruin snowshoes, especially over exposed rocks.
-Crampons tackle any trail conditions: ice, icy packed snow or snow.
+Rough trail conditions from scant snow, warm temperatures and heavy traffic on popular hiking trails around the Inn at Wawanissee Point www.innatwawanisseepoint.com can ruin snowshoes, especially over exposed rocks.
+Crampons tackle any trail conditions: ice, icy packed mud and snow, or snow.

 Crampons are a traction devise that straps to hiking boots or pack boots.
 They have cleats (triangular spikes) like a snowshoe.